mohamedkhaled232/Social_Media_Data_for_Covid19_Research_WebApp/README.md

 You can monitor app usage and make updates to your app by pushing changes to your GitHub repository.
 Streamlit Cloud will automatically redeploy when changes are detected.

-That's it!
-You've successfully created a web app using Streamlit and deployed it to Streamlit Cloud, making it accessible to a wider audience.
-Remember to secure your data and follow best practices for web app development and deployment for a smooth and secure user experience.
 ```

-You can copy and paste this Markdown text into your repository's README.md file and customize it as needed.
-*Note*: This web app is built using Python and Streamlit.

----